russbishop/SymSim/readme.md

 # TODO

+* Create a binary distribution and/or add to homebrew.
 * Currently the dependencies are directly included so there are no issues finding frameworks, but they should at least be git submodules.
 * Scan the containers to find out which directories contain which apps, then add the ability to print the app bundle identifiers and/or create symbolic links to the apps as well
 * Bare or "porcelin" mode that will print just a target path or path(s) for use with other tools

 # License